Leonardo-Boss/suckless-site/suckless.org/common/style_guide.md

 So the second rule of this style guide concludes:

-* We use C as primary programming language because it enforces clear and simple software.
+* We use C as our primary programming language because it enforces clear and simple software.